chirpy2291/CarCrudApp/README.md

   *************************************************

-Thread.sleep has been implemented for 5 seconds to show cahce working.Once for first time data is retrieved from database<application waits for 5 secinds>.
+<b>Thread.sleep has been implemented for 5 seconds to show cahce working.Once for first time data is retrieved from database<application waits for 5 secinds>.
-Post that same data would be retrieved from cache.
+Post that same data would be retrieved from cache.</b>

 ************************************************

-HOW TO TEST HYSTRIX:
+<b>HOW TO TEST HYSTRIX:</b>

 Try fetching some data that does nnot exist.You should get a null object.